limine-bootloader/limine/PROTOCOL.md

 This is all there is to features.
 For a list of official Limine features, read the "Feature List" section below.

+## Limine Requests Section

+If the executable kernel file contains a `.limine_reqs` section, the bootloader will, instead of scanning the executable for requests, fetch the requests from a NULL-terminated array of pointers to the provided requests, contained inside said section.

 ## Entry memory layout